SerratedSharp/CSharpWasmRecipes/README.md

 ```

 ## Promises
-PromisesWNet7 and PromisesWUno demonstrate exposing methods that return promises with .NET 7 or Uno Foundation WebASsembly runtime respectively.
+PromisesWNet7 and PromisesWUno demonstrate exposing methods that return promises with .NET 7 or Uno Foundation WebAssembly runtime respectively.
 Demonstrations include approaches to exposing a JS promise, async method, or old style callback as an async method in C# that can be awaited.
 Includes returning a string from JS to C#.
 Demonstrates awaiting RequireJS dependency resolution where C# code needs to wait for a JS dependency to load.

 ## Security.cs